sp12102001/Systematic-Synthesizer/README.md

 Before each launch, `npm run codegen` will run the command to generate Typescript definition for GraphQL in the `/website/api/__generated` folder.

 ### Project structure

--   `api` - folder contains `graphQLExecutor.ts` file, which provides the call to the Contember GraphQL endpoint.
+-   `api` - folder contains `graphQLExecutor.ts` file, which provides the call to the  GraphQL endpoint.
     -   `__generated` - ⚠️ Do not edit this folder ⚠️ .
 This folder contains automatically generated files for the GraphQL client.
-The structure should be regenerated with `npm run codegen` after changing the Contember model and performing the migration.
+The structure should be regenerated with `npm run codegen` after changing the model and performing the migration.
     -   `queries` -  if we have identified one of the entities as a content entity during the generation process, you will find a file with a fully compiled query for that entity in this folder.
 -   `app`
-    -   `entity_name/[id]/page.tsx` - contains a basic rendering of the page structure based on the generated GraphQL call, this is the file you will want to start editing after publishing your first Contember post.
+    -   `entity_name/[id]/page.tsx` - contains a basic rendering of the page structure based on the generated GraphQL call, this is the file you will want to start editing after publishing first post.
 -   `components`
     -   `[RichTextRenderer.tsx](https://docs.contember.com/reference/admin/api/v1.2/Content%20rendering/RichTextRenderer/)` - component for rendering the Content entity
 -   `public` - static assets